jcantara/wot_api/README.md

     WotApi::Base.config({na: '123456'})

-The available regions are: na, ru, eu, asia, kr
+The available regions are: :na, :ru, :eu, :asia, :kr

 The first region specified becomes the default if no region is specified in endpoint method arguments.